kermitt2/delft/Readme.md

 The medium term goal is then to provide good performance (accuracy and runtime) models to a production stack such as Java/Scala and C++.

 DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7 as backend.
-As always, GPU(s) are required for decent training runtime.
+As always, GPU(s) are required for decent training time.

 ## Sequence Labelling